 * Sterling heads for worst week since late 2017

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Changes dateline, byline, updates throughout)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Updates prices throughout)

 The MSCI index is on track to advance more than 1% this week, in what would be its fourth straight week of gains.

-European shares led the way, with the broad Euro STOXX 600 gaining 0.3% in early trading.
-Indexes in Frankfurt , Paris and London all made similar gains.
+European shares led the way, with the broad Euro STOXX 600 gaining ground through the morning to add 0.6%.
+Indexes in Frankfurt, Paris and London all made similar gains in thin trading.

-On Wall Street, e-mini futures for the S&P 500 slipped a touch but were near all-time highs, having risen more than 1% in the week.
+On Wall Street, futures for the S&P 500 were flat near all-time highs, having risen more than 1% in the week.

-MSCI's broadest index of Asia-Pacific shares outside Japan were steady after rising 1.2% so far this week and almost 5% this month.
+Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan added a sliver, having risen 1.2% so far this week and almost 5% this month.

-Underscoring that the trade war issue has been put to bed for now, U.S. Treasury Secretary Steven Mnuchin said the United States and China would sign their Phase One trade pact in early January.
+Underscoring that the trade war issue has been put to bed for now, U.S. Treasury Secretary Steven Mnuchin said the United States and China would sign their so-called phase one trade pact in early January.

 Mnuchin said the documentation was completely finished and just undergoing a technical "scrub", though Beijing has so far dodged all details of the deal.